Why I Do This Work

 Guiding Principles

-Work Toward Connectedness
+Work Toward Connection

 All problems, whether psychological, emotional, spiritual, or physical, come from a sense of separation—from God, others, and self.
 Reconnection is the path to healing.
 When I use the word “God,” I’m referring to the God of the Bible, perfectly revealed in Jesus.
 Some of my clients may prefer terms like “Higher Power,” “Creator,” “Source,” “Ultimate Truth,” or “Inner Knowing.”